 The oboe studio has a rich history of excellence.
 My students have gone on to attend Interlochen, graduate school, become successful music teachers, college instructors, and, win positions in regional orchestras.
-Mu has two English horns that students get to work with, and our own gouging and shaping equipment.
+MU has two English horns that students get to perform on, and our own gouging and shaping equipment.

 When I was growing up, my mother had the following advice, “You've got to make your own fun.”
 I use this as a basis for both my personal and professional canon.
 If you continually rely on friends, acquaintances, the TV, your children, your significant other,

 your pets (well, OK maybe pets work) to “make you happy” you will probably fall short of that state of being.
 In my role as Professor at Millikin I get to: